News Flash: Monday Top Stories

-CHICAGO (WLS) -- ABC7's Diane Pathieu takes a look at your top stories for Labor Day.
+CHICAGO (WLS) -- ABC7's Tanja Babich has your top stories for Monday, Sept 9.

 For more Trending Topics content follow ABC7 Chicago on social media.